SRGSSR/pillarbox-android/pillarbox-core-business/docs/README.md

 # Pillarbox Core Business module

 Provides SRG SSR media URN `MediaItemSource` to Pillarbox.
-It basically convert a integration layer `MediaComposition` to a playable `MediaItem`.
+It basically converts an integration layer integration layer `MediaComposition` to a playable `MediaItem`.

-Supported content are :
+Supported contents are :

 - Video and Audio on demand
 - Live streams (with and without DVR)
 - Token protected
 - DRM protected

-Unsupported content are :
+Unsupported contents are :

 - 360° content